 The catering business is tough, with the details of preparing food off-premises and on-site for hundreds of people often times mind-boggling.
 It is not easy to cater to an event of 400 people, much more if you start to do thousands, some 60 miles from your home (what if you forget the sauce?).
 Successfully running a small catering business takes much more than a passion for cooking and a knack for preparing tasty dishes.
 You have to be a superb planner and manager as well.
 You need to be extremely organized, yet flexible enough to be able to deal with last minute changes.
 You also need a strong affinity for people and a kind of intuition as to what people enjoy in different environmental settings.

-As the culinary sophistication and desire to be entertained of many people have grown, customers today are looking for the catered experience to be more restaurant-like.
+As the culinary sophistication and desire to be entertained by many people have grown, customers today are looking for the catered experience to be more restaurant-like.
 Many caterers are now offering signature dishes and house specialties as customers broaden their culinary experience.
-Others are offering family-style menu, especially for large informal functions and even corporate meetings..
+Others are offering family-style menu, especially for large informal functions and even corporate meetings.

 As with most businesses nowadays, it is important to look at how your catering business can use the Web to market your business and generate more clients.
 Some catering businesses now offer online orders for entrees, sandwiches, salad, breakfast, beverages and desserts often with a minimum of 48-hours notice.